pokt-foundation/portal-db/README.md

 ## Types

-- Contains all database structs and their associated methods which are used across the Portal backend Go repos.
+Contains all database structs and their associated methods which are used across the Portal API backend Go repos.

 # Development